joannayu25/Statistics_MIDS_W203/Lab 3/README.md

 In this study, we will research the crime data for a selection of counties in North Carolina from the year 1987 to understand the determinants of crime and generate policy suggestions for the local or state governments.

 ## About the Data
 The dataset was first used in a study by Cornwell and Trumball, researchers from the University of Georgia and West Virginia University.
 The data used for this analysis is a single cross-section of original data, but the original study was based on a multi-year panel.
 The authors used panel data methods and instrumental variables to control for some types of omitted variables.
-In this study, we are restricted to ordinary least squares regression so we aim for causal estimates, while clearly explaining how we think omitted variables may affect our conclusions.
+In this study, we are restricted to ordinary least squares regression so we aim for causal estimates, while clearly explaining how we think omitted variables affects our conclusions.

 The dataset includes 25 variables that describe the various statistics of each county.
 The variables have been grouped by the following major categories: